VegaDeftwing/OpGuidesHugoSrc/content/Engineering/9p5-languages.md

 While not technically a programming language, I wanted to bring it up and encourage you look into it to be used instead of JavaScript for real projects.

+https://www.assemblyscript.org is a TypeScript varient that can generate Web asm.

 ### Vult